Data handling with Pandas![link image 69](/icons/link.svg)

 california_housing_train.groupby("housing_median_age").agg(['min', 'max', 'mean']).head()

-We can specify which columns we want to perform certain calculations on by passing a dictionary, where the keys will be the columns on which we want to perform calculations and the values will be lists with the calculations.
+We can specify on which columns we want to perform certain calculations by passing a dictionary, where the keys will be the columns on which we want to perform calculations and the values will be lists with the calculations.

 california_housing_train.groupby("housing_median_age").agg({'total_rooms': ['min', 'max', 'mean'], 'total_bedrooms': ['min', 'max', 'mean', 'median']}).head()